-I highly recommend Lance’s series of books, especially How To Design A Small Switching Layout.
+I highly recommend Lance’s series of books (available through his website) – especially How To Design A Small Switching Layout.
 I reviewed this book in the August 2010 issue of Railroad Model Craftsman magazine, and what most impressed me about Lance’s approach was the emphasis he placed on what he calls Strategic Planning.
 This is the stuff that surrounds the layout planning process – the things that are not directly related to our hobby but are very influential on how we enjoy it.
 They include one’s hobby budget, one’s hobby time, the number of people one can realistically expect to help build and help operate the layout, and so on.

 As hobbyists, we’re often aware of these but we don’t appreciate just how much they influence our ability to enjoy model railroading.
 To paraphrase Lance, if we only focus on layout design issues such as turnout size and curve radii – if we do not take these Strategic Planning factors into account at the layout design stage – we may correctly design the wrong layout.